Naval Air Weapons Station China Lake: Naval Ordnance Test Station (NOTS)

-In the midst of World War II, adequate facilities were needed by the California Institute of Technology (Caltech) for test and evaluation of rockets.
+Amid World War II, adequate facilities were needed by the California Institute of Technology (Caltech) for test and evaluation of rockets.
 At the same time, the Navy needed a new proving ground for aviation ordnance.
 Caltech's Charles C. Lauritsen and then U.S. Navy Commander Sherman E. Burroughs worked together to find a site that would meet both their needs.

 In the early 1930s, an emergency landing field had been built by the Works Progress Administration in the Mojave Desert near the small town of Inyokern, California.
 Opened in 1935, the field was acquired by the United States Army Air Forces (USAAF) in 1942.
-In November 1943 it was transferred to the Navy, which established China Lake as the Naval Ordnance Test Station (NOTS).
+In November 1943, it was transferred to the Navy, which established China Lake as the Naval Ordnance Test Station (NOTS).

-The NOTS mission was defined in a letter by the Secretary of the Navy as ".... a station having for its primary function the research, development and testing of weapons, and having additional function of furnishing primary training in the use of such weapons."
+The NOTS mission was defined in a letter by the Secretary of the Navy as ".... a station having for its primary function the research, development, and testing of weapons, and having an additional function of furnishing primary training in the use of such weapons."
 Testing began within a month of the Station's formal establishment.
-The vast and sparsely populated desert with near perfect flying weather and practically unlimited visibility, proved an ideal location not only for test and evaluation activities, but also for a complete research and development establishment.
+The vast and sparsely populated desert, with near-perfect flying weather and practically unlimited visibility, proved an ideal location for test and evaluation activities and a complete research and development establishment.

 During 1944, NOTS worked on the development and testing of the 3.5-inch, 5-inch, HVAR and 11.75-inch (Tiny Tim) rockets.